Killarney Heights

 Killarney Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified five projects likely impacting the area.
-Notable ones are Forestville Rsl Club Redevelopment, Angel Place Seniors Living, Melwood Gardens, and Forestville Reserve Community Centre.
-The following details those most relevant.
+AreaSearch has identified five projects expected to impact the area.
+Key projects are Forestville Rsl Club Redevelopment, Angel Place Seniors Living, Melwood Gardens, and Forestville Reserve Community Centre.
+The following details those deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.